 Written by Simon Austin — September 20, 2018

-FOLLOWING the success of our first Cohesive Coaching event in June, we are putting on a sequel.
+FOLLOWING the success of our first Cohesive Coaching event in June, we decided to put on a sequel.

-The event in Manchester will again focus on how to effectively integrate the four corners - physical, psychological, tactical and technical - into training sessions and matches.
+The event, in central Manchester, will again focus on how to effectively integrate the four corners - physical, psychological, tactical and technical - into training sessions and matches.

-There will be presentations from the trio followed by a panel discussion and Q&A. The setting will again be intimate, providing an opportunity to speak to these world-class practitioners as well as to other members of the audience.
+There will be presentations followed by a panel discussion, Q&A and networking.
+Once again, the setting will be intimate, providing an opportunity to speak to these world-class practitioners as well as to other members of the audience.

 Last time our attendees included members of Team GB, a Great Britain rugby league international, staff from Premier League clubs, business people and amateur coaches.
 Everyone is welcome!

-Again, there will only be a limited number of tickets on sale though and they will be issued on a first come, first served basis.
+Again, only a limited number of tickets are on sale and they will be issued on a first-come, first-served basis.

-Ashton told TGG: “In the heat of battle, these four areas come to the fore and as a player you’re tested physically, mentally, tactically and technically.
-All too often, coaches and teams don’t prepare in a way to brings all these elements together as one.
+Ashton told TGG: “In the heat of battle, the four corners come to the fore and as a player you’re tested physically, mentally, tactically and technically.
+All too often, coaches and teams don’t prepare in a way that brings all these elements together as one."